 - Never say anything that exaggerates your symptoms.
 Be honest about what you do feel, but don’t make it out to be more than it is.
 This could discredit everything else you’ve said and lead to distrust on the part of the doctor.
 Exaggeration does not lead to higher payouts, but rather complications with your case.

 - Do not speak ill of your employer.
 While it may be true that you are unhappy with your employer after your injury, do not make this known to the doctor.
 Having negative feelings is perfectly fine and natural, but try to keep a positive attitude during your exam.
 The goal is to have the doctor on your side in the end, as this will lessen any doubts the doctor may have about your case.

 - Always be honest.
 Describe all relevant previous injuries and don’t leave out details about your accident.
 Honesty is the best policy when it comes to workers’ comp cases.

 For over 30 years, Mark L. Newman has advocated for injured employees all across the state of Ohio.
 He prides himself on giving each and every client the same dedicated care and attention, regardless of how simple or complex their case may be.
 As a representative of thousands of clients in the past, his experience and effectiveness are what bolster his reputation among his peers.
-For a Certified Specialist in Ohio workers’ compensation law, you need Mark L. Newman.
+For legal advocacy from someone experienced in Ohio workers’ compensation law, you need Mark L. Newman.
 To schedule a consultation, call 513-533-2009 today.